 I understand why it’s tempting to use the word peak when describing an excited stage of interest in or curiosity about something.
-After all, a peak is the pointy top of something, so it’s natural to think of a peak when you think of your interest or curiosity swelling, as in Her eloquent dissertation on the development of 20th century architecture peaked my interest in the topic.
+After all, a peak is the pointy top of something, so it’s natural to think of a peak when you think of your interest or curiosity swelling, but saying The story peaked my interest is wrong.

-I said that I understood; I didn’t say that it was right.
-The correct word is pique, as in Her eloquent dissertation on the development of 20th century architecture piqued my interest on the topic or My curiosity was piqued by his subtle innuendo.
+The correct word is pique, as in The story piqued my interest or My curiosity was piqued by his subtle innuendo.

 Save the peaks for the mountain tops and lemon meringue pies.